 Incredibly, in addition to all the things I’ve listed above, your tongue position actually affects how strong your body is and your sense of balance!
 Your tongue truly is one of the most powerful secrets to better health!
 I’m continually amazed by how cool it is!
 And how simple but powerful the exercises I’m sharing can be.

 But if you want relief from the neck and shoulder tightness that goes along with tongue stuff, there’s lots more you can do, too.
-Make sure to sign up for my newsletter where I share lots of exercises and tips for the upper body in all my teaching, so make sure you hop onboard with my newsletter below.
+Make sure to sign up for my newsletter where I share lots of exercises and wellness tips every week.
 And if you want some instant upper body happiness, try this class with some of my favourite neck pain relief moves.
 Enjoy!